MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/security/app-control/how-wdac-works.md

 PowerShell runs commands in `ConstrainedLanguage` mode.
 This mode prevents interactive users from running certain commands or executing arbitrary code.
-For more information about the restrictions in this mode, see the [PowerShell Restrictions Under Lock Down Policy][02] of this article.
+For more information about the restrictions in this mode, see the [PowerShell restrictions under lockdown policy][02] of this article.

 ### Noninteractive mode running under policy enforcement